Burke-Lauenroth-Lab/workflow_guidelines/README.md

     * __Local repository__: commit to project history
     * __Remote repository__ on github.com: share code with collaborators and backup local branches

-* There are __two types of branches__: the master branch and development/feature branches.
-Any commit on the master branch is deployable and has a unique version number.
+* We have __two types of branches__:
+    * __Master branch__: Any commit on the master branch aims to be deployable.
+Such commits are usually the result of merging/rebasing with a development branch.
+Once deployable a unique version number is released.
 Deployable for us means that commits are tested.
-Such commits are usually the result of merging/rebasing with a development branch.
-The previous de facto master branches 'Rsoilwat_v31' and 'wrapper_sw31' have been merged with the true master branches.
+    * __Development/feature branches__

 * __Testing__ involves at least that each line of code was executed and did not throw an error or stopped execution unexpectedly.
 However, writing re-usable unit test cases (for R code based on the package [testthat](https://cran.r-project.org/web/packages/testthat/index.html)) is the preferred way to test our code.

-* __Documentation__: Comment the code well and write object documentation with [roxygen](http://r-pkgs.had.co.nz/man.html), if using R, or with [doxygen](http://www.doxygen.org), if using another programming language.
+* __Documentation__: Comment the code well and write object documentation with [roxygen2](http://r-pkgs.had.co.nz/man.html), if using R, or with [doxygen](http://www.doxygen.org), if using another programming language.

 * __Style guide__: In development.
 For R coding style, DRS suggests to follow [Hadley Wickham's style guide for R](http://adv-r.had.co.nz/Style.html).
 There are many other R style guides including: [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml), [Bioconductor's Coding Style](https://www.bioconductor.org/developers/how-to/coding-style/), [rDatSci/rOpenSci's R Style Guide](https://github.com/rdatsci/PackagesInfo/wiki/R-Style-Guide), [R Coding Conventions by H. Bengtsson](https://docs.google.com/document/d/1esDVxyWvH8AsX-VJa-8oqWaHLs4stGlIbk8kLc5VlII/edit), [4D R code style guide](https://4dpiecharts.com/r-code-style-guide/)